 Students whose account is not paid/settled by the due date will be charged a $70 late payment fee and will risk getting de-registered from their semester registration.
-If you are a resident student, this means you might possibly lose on-campus housing.
+If you are a resident student, this means you might possibly lose University-sponsored housing.

 All delinquent accounts could be reported to collections and be assessed additional collection fees.